cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

 In this episode we are going to address one of the many solutions ARS provides.
 If you would like to find out more about the routing scenarios leveraging ARS, please check out Mays' [ARS MicroHack](https://github.com/malgebary/Azure-Route-Server-MicroHack).

-Adam's [video on ARS placement](https://youtu.be/eKRuJPjCR7o) has also been a great support.
+There is also Adam's great [video on ARS placement](https://youtu.be/eKRuJPjCR7o), for which I probably owe 50% of the current views.

 # 5.2.
-Episode #3 topology (single NVA) and ARS
+Single NVA and ARS (Episode #3-like topology)

 To illustrate the impact and power of ARS, we will start with an Episode #3 like environment, updated with an ARS:
 - 1 Hub VNET peered with 2 Spokes (Spoke1 and Spoke2)